pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - Read more: https://aws.amazon.com/security/penetration-testing/

+---

 ## `*Q` [AWS Inspector](https://aws.amazon.com/inspector/)
-Amazon Inspector is `used for security compliance of instances and applications`.
+Amazon Inspector is `used for security compliance of instances and applications deployed on AWS`.

+Amazon Inspector `checks` for `unintended network accessibility` of your Amazon EC2 instances and _`vulnerabilities`_ on those EC2 instances.

+Amazon Inspector also `integrates` with `AWS Security Hub` to provide a `view` of your `security posture across multiple AWS accounts`.

 Amazon Inspector is an automated security assessment service that helps you `test` the `network accessibility` of your Amazon EC2 instances and the `security state of your applications running on the instances`.